-Objectives of this project include documenting the presence of yellow-billed cuckoos in suitable habitat within the LCR MSCP study area and determining the breeding status in areas of activity.
-Standardized surveys and territory estimates continued in 2019 in six LCR MSCP conservation areas and in a stretch of the Bill Williams River NWR from Mineral Wash to Sandy Wash.
+Objectives of this project include documenting the presence of yellow-billed cuckoos in suitable habitat within the LCR MSCP study area, determining breeding status in areas of activity, and trying to resight seven cuckoos previously GPS-tagged in the study area that may still be wearing their harness with attached GPS tag (see Parametrix and SSRS 2019).
+Standardized surveys and territory estimates continued in 2020 in six LCR MSCP conservation areas and a stretch of the Bill Williams River NWR comprising BWR East and BWR West.
+The surveyed conservation areas described in chapter 2 include Planet Ranch, PVER, CVCA, Cibola NWR Unit #1, LDCA, and YEW.